How Does a Flow Switch Work?

 Definition of Flow

 Flow refers to the velocity or physical movement of gas, steam, or liquid within a pipe that triggers the actuation of the flow switch.
 When there is no flow present, the velocity either drops or completely stops; in either case, the switch will revert to its original position.
+A complete stoppage or decrease in velocity gets indicated when there is no flow.
+Also, the stoppage allows the switch to return to its original position.

 Flow Switch Uses